sirhCC/Sentinel-ScannerRotator/README.md

 npm run dev -- . --rotator dry-run
 ```

+## Jupyter Notebook extension (example)

+A minimal classic Notebook nbextension lives in `examples/nbext/`.
+It adds a toolbar button that scans cells for common secret patterns client-side and shows findings.
+See `examples/nbext/README.md` for install instructions.

 ## Security and safety

 - This tool can modify files when not in `--dry-run`.
 Prefer dry-runs first and require `--force` (or `--interactive`).